Frequently Asked Questions – Haywood Street Fresco

 This scripture reminds us of God’s heightened concern for the poor and a value system that says the last shall be first.
 It is this value system and understanding of gospel truth that informs the Haywood Street ministries.
 Not only will the last be first at Haywood Street, they will feast at the banquet table surrounded by loving family.

-How big will the finished fresco at Haywood Street be?
+How big is the fresco at Haywood Street be?

-The finished work will be 28.5 ft wide by 11 ft. tall and will cover the entire central wall of our sanctuary located at 297 Haywood Street, Asheville NC 28801.
+The finished work is 28.5 ft wide by 11 ft. tall and will cover the entire central wall of our sanctuary located at 297 Haywood Street, Asheville NC 28801.